microsoft/appcenter-sdk-react-native/README.md

         ```

-    * **User Confirmation:** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash report to Mobile Center.
-The SDK exposes a callback where you can tell it to await user confirmation before sending any crash reports.
+    * **User Confirmation:** By default the SDK automatically transmits crash reports to Mobile Center.
+However, the SDK exposes a callback where you can tell it to await user confirmation before sending any crash reports.
     Your app is then responsible for obtaining confirmation, e.g. through a alert with one of these options - "Always Send", "Send", and "Don't Send".
 Based on the user input, you will tell the SDK and the crash will then respectively be forwarded to Mobile Center or not.

         ```csharp